 - Start the “doing,” based on the agreed prioritization, dependencies, and the outputs of any feedback mechanisms introduced

 Hopefully, this three-point list doesn’t come across as a consultant-like “It depends”-type answer/solution.
-But, for me, it really is the better list to start with – for 2018, your organization’s ITSM priorities will depend on what’s most important to it and its stakeholders.
+But, for me, it really is the better list to start with – for 2018, your organization’s ITSM priorities, including those for ITSM tools, will depend on what’s most important to it and its stakeholders.
 Are you ready to start “the doing”?

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.